-- Submission to such conduct is made either explicitly or implicitly a term or condition of the student's status in a course, program or activity; - Submission to or rejection of such conduct by a student is used as a basis for academic or other decisions affecting such student; or - 3.
-Such conduct has the purpose or effect of substantially interfering with a student's educational experience or creating an intimidating, hostile, or offensive academic environment.
+- Submission to such conduct is made either explicitly or implicitly a term or condition of the student's status in a course, program or activity; - 2.
+Submission to or rejection of such conduct by a student is used as a basis for academic or other decisions affecting such student; or with a student's educational experience or creating an intimidating, hostile, or offensive academic environment.